Ashish-003/NetStream-Real-time-Video-Chat-Application/README.md

 Then visit http://localhost:8080 in your browser

 ## Horizontal scaling
-To test out the horizontal scaling we'll create 3 different instances.
-Each one running a unique nodeJS process serving the FE and exposing the API
+We will establish three distinct instances in order to verify the horizontal scaling.
+Every individual operating a distinct nodeJS process that serves the FE and exposes the API

 <p align="center">
   <img src="https://github.com/Ashish-003/NetStream-Real-time-Video-Chat-Application/blob/master/src/assets/local_env.png" alt="scaling" width="500" height="460"/>